kube-logging/kube-logging.github.io/docs/logging-infrastructure/fluentd.md

 ---
 title: Configure Fluentd
-shorttitle: Fluentd
+shorttitle: Fluentd log forwarder
-weight: 40
+weight: 200
+aliases:
+    - /docs/logging-operator/configuration/fluentd/
 ---

-You can configure the Fluentd deployment via the **fluentd** section of the {{% xref "/docs/logging-operator/logging-infrastructure/logging.md" %}}.
+You can configure the deployment of the Fluentd log forwarder via the **fluentd** section of the {{% xref "/docs/logging-operator/logging-infrastructure/logging.md" %}}.
 This page shows some examples on configuring Fluentd.
 For the detailed list of available parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/fluentd_types.md" %}}.

 ## Custom pvc volume for Fluentd buffers